Climate Change in Australia

 Global climate model (GCM) outputs can’t be used directly in applied analyses that require calibration to local observations.
 This is because GCMs have a coarse spatial scale and contain some difference to observations, or ‘bias’.
 Some bias is expected and does not mean that the projected changes are unreliable (for more detail, see Modelling and projections ).

-There are a range of methods for producing appropriate datasets, in two main categories, as described in the table below.
+There are a range of methods for producing appropriate datasets from GCM outputs, in two main categories, as described in the table below.

 Category |